-Updated: Oct 24
+Updated: Oct 15, 2022

-Rothblatt is seen as a preeminent figure in the world of business and technology.
-He has worked on the human genome project at the UN level, a multi-billion-dollar exercise in breaking the genetic code of the human race, owned and operated a large biotech corporation, built a robot of his wife, invented Sirius XM satellite radio, and he drafted the first document to bring legal structure to the concept of disembodiment, or gender identity.
-That bill has been used as a guideline for successive “gender bills” across the world.
+Rothblatt is seen as a preeminent figure in business and technology.
+He has worked on the human genome project at the UN level, a multi-billion-dollar exercise in breaking the genetic code of the human race, owned and operated a large biotech corporation, built a robot of his wife, invented Sirius XM satellite radio, and drafted the first document to bring legal structure to the concept of disembodiment, or gender identity.
+That bill has been used as a guideline for successive “gender bills” worldwide.
 He also wrote Genes Unzipped/Taking Charge of Baby Making in the New Millennium, born from his work on the human genome project.
-In chapter five of Unzipped Genes, entitled, Transgenic Creationism: My perfect Monster, Rothblatt discusses transgenics and the potentiality of creating designer babies, merging portions of genes from different persons or species.
+In chapter five of Unzipped Genes, entitled Transgenic Creationism: My perfect Monster, Rothblatt discusses transgenics and the potentiality of creating designer babies, merging portions of genes from different persons or species.
 Did I mention Rothblatt owns a xenotransplantation farm?
 “With this technology,” Rothblatt says, “children literally have more than two immediate parents - immediate sources of genetic material - and one or more of these parents might not even be human” (pg 72).

-In the opening of chapter five, of Genes Unzipped, Rothblatt uses a quote by Dr. Susan Stryker, a man who thinks he’s a woman, and queer theory academician, from his work, My Words to Victor Frankenstein Above the Village of Chamounix, written in 1974:
+In the opening of chapter five of Genes Unzipped, Rothblatt uses a quote by Dr. Susan Stryker, a man who thinks he’s a woman, and queer theory academician, from his work, My Words to Victor Frankenstein Above the Village of Chamounix, written in 1974:

 “I have asked the Miltonic questions Shelley poses in the epigraph of Frankenstein: “Did I request thee, Maker, from my clay to mould me man?
 Did I solicit thee from darkness to promote me?”
 With one voice, , her monster and I answer “no” without debasing ourselves, for we have done the hard work of constituting ourselves on our own terms, against the natural order.
-Though we forego the privilege of naturalness, we are not deterred, for we ally ourselves with the chaos and blackness from which Nature itself spills forth.”
+Though we forego the privilege of naturalness, we are not deterred, for we ally ourselves with the chaos and blackness from which Nature spills forth.”

-It behooves us to examine more carefully, why “gender bills” are making their way swiftly through western political systems as they deconstruct womanhood, actual women, our rights, and the bodies of young people, even in the face of intense resistance.
+It behooves us to examine more carefully why “gender bills” are making their way swiftly through western political systems as they deconstruct womanhood, actual women, our rights, and the bodies of young people, even in the face of intense resistance.

-Are we in the throes of a new techno-religious cult, modern cousin to the Skoptsy, but driven by the almost unimaginable powers of modern technology, sewn to unfettered capitalism?
+Are we in the throes of a new techno-religious cult, a modern cousin to the Skoptsy, but driven by the almost unimaginable powers of contemporary technology, sewn to unfettered capitalism?
 In the hands of men like Martine Rothblatt, Susan Stryker, and Rachel Levine, it seems our humanity won’t have much of a prayer, unless we start praying to a life-giving goddess, instead of a machine god.